 There are two types of emergency contraception:

-- An IUCD - inserted by a doctor or nurse, can be used for emergency contraception up to five days after unprotected sex.
+- An IUCD - inserted by a doctor or nurse, this can be used for emergency contraception up to five days after unprotected sex, or up to five days after the likely date of making an egg (ovulation) if you are sure of your cycle dates.
 It can be used from four weeks after the birth of your baby.
-This is the more effective method of emergency contraception.
+This is the most effective method of emergency contraception.

 - Emergency contraception pills.
 An emergency contraception pill works either by preventing or postponing ovulation or by preventing the fertilised egg from settling in the womb (uterus).
-They can be used from 21 days after the birth of your baby.
+They can be used at any time after the birth of your baby.
 You take it as one single pill.
 There are two types of emergency contraceptive pills: